SebiH/ART/README.md

 ARG - Data Visualisation in Augmented Reality with Gestures
 ===========================================================

 No real readme as of yet.
-Title / everything is work in progress.
+Title (/everything) is work in progress.